About Physician Coach Gail Gazelle MD, MCC

 I underwent training and certification at the Coaches Training Institute, one of the foremost coach training programs internationally.
 I attained Professional Certified Coach certification through the International Coach Federation.

-Since then, I’ve coached over 400 physicians and physician leaders, totaling over 4,000 hours of physician coaching, while utilizing a wide variety of evidence-based tools.
+Since then, I’ve coached over 500 physicians and physician leaders, utilizing a wide variety of evidence-based tools.
 I particularly enjoy sharing my expertise in mindfulness and positive psychology, as well as providing engaging, interactive, and insightful keynotes and workshops nationally on physician wellness, burnout, and resilience.

 As a physician coach, there’s nothing better than witnessing a transformation or breakthrough in my clients’ lives.
 I often receive emails and messages of gratitude, telling me how pleased they are with my ability to meet them where they are with expert skill and compassion.
 You can hear directly from them here